 As the edge and bow of the cymbal are active, V-Hi-hats respond to edge accents and bow taps like a conventional hi-hat so there’s no need to change your style.

 An edge sensor even allows foot free jazz style hi-hat choking simply by squeezing the edge of the cymbal.

 In addition to all these expressions, foot splashing and foot pressure are recognised.

 Pushing down on the closed hi-hat naturally raises the pitch slightly just as with an acoustic cymbal.

-See the following playing comparison with an acoustic hi-hat
+See the following playing demo of the VH-14D digital hi-hat

 These V-Cymbals swing like conventional cymbals and can be choked with a simple stick hold or hand mute grab.